MicrosoftDocs/architecture-center/docs/reference-architectures/microservices/spring-apps-multi-region-content.md

 Reliability ensures your application can meet the commitments you make to your customers.
 For more information, see [Overview of the reliability pillar](/azure/architecture/framework/resiliency/overview).

-This architecture explicitly will increase the overall availability of your application, than a single-region deployment does.
+This architecture explicitly will increase the overall availability of your application, more than a single-region deployment does.

 From the point of view of the application workload, you can use this architecture in either an active-passive configuration or an active-active configuration.
 With an active-active approach, Front Door routes traffic to both regions simultaneously.